FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 and highest values.

-The left side of the graph displays the individual @tps values, while the right side showcases the boxplot representation of the data.
+The left side of the graph displays the individual @tps values, while the right side showcases the box plot representation of the data.
 With 10 measurements, we can estimate the @tps values with a certain level of confidence.

 In the same test run, we also measured the performance of read-only (@ro)